sparkle-project/Sparkle/Documentation/Installation.md

 ### Continue to Installation
 If the user driver decides to install the update, it sends a `SPUResumeInstallationToStage2` message to the installer and supplies whether the update should be relaunched, and whether user interface can be displayed.
 The user driver specifies that the user interface can be displayed as long as the updater delegate allows interaction.
 If the updater's delegate handles immediate installation in the automatic based update driver, UI cannot be displayed there too.

 The installer receives `SPUResumeInstallationToStage2` and reads whether it should relaunch the target application and whether it can show UI (thus be allowed to show user interaction).
 The installer then resumes to stage 2 of the installation if it has not been performed already (that is if the target app already terminated).
 Note if the installer doesn't receive this message before the target application terminates, then the installer will not relaunch or show UI and resume stage 2 & 3 by itself.
-Again not displaying UI is only an issue for interactive based package installers which are deprecated.
+Again not displaying UI is only an issue for interactive based package installers which are no longer supported.

 If the 2nd stage succeeds, the installer sends a `SPUInstallationFinishedStage2` message back to the updater, including if the target application has already terminated at this time.
 If the target application has not already been terminated, the installer sends a request to the progress agent to *terminate* the application.
 By *terminate*, we mean sending an Apple quit event, allowing the application or user to possibly cancel or delay termination.